ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Educate Your I&gt;au*hters.
-A writer says: when I lived among the
-Ciioctaw Indians, 1 he d a consultation with
-one of their chiefs re.-ppcting ihe successive
 stages of their progress in the arts ot civilized
 life; and among oilie.&#x27; tilings he intornieti me
 that at their first start they fell into a great